 Buttery Flaky Pastry Dough

-*I learned this recipe and technique through the Education Center at King Arthur Flour in Norwich, VT!
+*I learned this technique through the Education Center at King Arthur Flour in Norwich, VT!

 * Recipe updated 2-26-2017